03.10.23

 Youth Business International (YBI), the only global network organisation dedicated to youth entrepreneurship, knows that the power of harnessing the potential of every young person into entrepreneurship is transformative.
-It provides diversity of business, opportunities for excluded communities to flourish and ensures young people, who have the greatest stake in our future, are empowered to shape their economies.
-Entrepreneurship support is crucial to providing young people the tools, support, guidance and networks to help their businesses thrive, but the support must be specialized to meet the needs of a wide range of young people or risk perpetuating existing inequalities in business.
+It provides diversity of business, and opportunities for excluded communities to flourish and ensures young people, who have the greatest stake in our future, are empowered to shape their economies.
+Entrepreneurship support is crucial to providing young people with the tools, support, guidance and networks to help their businesses thrive, but the support must be specialized to meet the needs of a wide range of young people or risk perpetuating existing inequalities in business.
 YBI is committed to making entrepreneurship accessible to all young people, regardless of their gender, race or ethnicity, sexual orientation, disability, immigration status, educational or professional background, financial situation or rural place of residence.
-More diversity in entrepreneurship leads to greater diversity of businesses that provide solutions to a wide range of global challenges, benefiting us all.
+More diversity and inclusivity in entrepreneurship leads to a greater diversity of businesses that provide solutions to a wide range of global challenges, benefiting us all.

 This is why we are dedicating the month of October to driving inclusivity and diversity in entrepreneurship, highlighting the systemic barriers that different groups of young entrepreneurs face, and exploring support needs and solutions.